dbierer/php-iii-jan-2019/README.md

 ## RE: Errors with phing and Jenkins
 * Gertjan reported errors when using Jenkins to run phing to deploy
 * Response from Daryl:
     * Doug, it looks like I had inadvertantly lost the orderapp/build, and orderapp/build-JCI directories way back in January 2018.
     I was able to recover them from the January 9th commit and have attached them here as zip files.
     These contained the Phing build scripts, without which, the deployment will not work.
 Have the students put these in the orderapp directory, then double check the Jenkins "OrderAppDeploy" freestyle project, and execute the build again.
 Let me know if there are any issues. -- Daryl
     * Look in this repo for the `/php3/src/ModTargetedServerEnvironments/Deployment` folder
     * Copy this directory structure and overwrite the `Phing/build` and `Jenkins/build-JCI` folders

 ## How to run the Stratigility demo
-* Change to the /php3/stratigility folder
+* Change to the `Zend/workspaces/DefaultWorkspace/stratigility` folder
 * Run the PHP dev server as follows:
 ```
-/stratigility$ php -S localhost:8888 -t public
+php -S localhost:8888 -t public
 ```
 * Go to your browser and open this URL: `http://localhost:8888`
+* Alternatively set the permissions on the `log` folder so the `www-data` user has rights to the log file

 ## Homework
 * For Fri 25 Jan 2019